-Some of the nation’s best aerobatic aircraft pilots will gather to compete for national championships on September 23-29 as the U.S. National Aerobatic Championships come to Oshkosh for the first time, hosted by the International Aerobatic Club at Wittman Regional Airport in Oshkosh.
+Some of the nation’s best aerobatic aircraft pilots will gather to compete for national championships on September 22-28 as the U.S. National Aerobatic Championships comes to Oshkosh, hosted by the International Aerobatic Club at Wittman Regional Airport in Oshkosh.

-Competition will begin on Saturday, September 23, in the five categories: Primary, Sportsman, Intermediate, Advanced, and Unlimited in both power and glider aerobatics.
+The competition will begin on Saturday, September 22, in the five categories: Primary, Sportsman, Intermediate, Advanced, and Unlimited in both power and glider aerobatics.
 The categories are determined by the complexity of maneuvers and capabilities of the aircraft.
 Pilots in each category will fly at least three routines:

 - Known (where all competitors fly a pre-published set of maneuvers)